Right about the time I was finishing The Great Smog of India, I also read headlines such as:

 We encourage you to buy books from a local bookstore.
 If that is not possible, please use the links on the page and support us.
 Thank you.

 Singh writes at the beginning of the book that he is “not an environmentalist – at least not in the functional sense of the word…what I certainly am is curious.
 I have spent a good part of the past eight years observing and working on energy, the economy, mobility, and climate policies“.

 It is this vantage point of being a close observer that allows him to tie our air pollution crisis with policy, economy, and administration and present a lucid picture of the history of how we came here, with bits of advice on how the higher powers can move forward.

 Each of these chapters opens with a little story, an anecdote of how air pollution affects real people.
-These cover a fair spectrum of the social classes if not all.
-I am not in the position to cross check all his hundreds of references, so I will not speak about its merits.
+These cover a fair spectrum of social classes if not all.
+I am not in the position to cross-check all his hundreds of references, so I will not speak about their merits.

-The primary goal of the book, to paint a cohesive picture from the many fragments of information one may otherwise receive from newspapers and other sources, is achieved seamlessly.
+The primary goal of the book, to paint a cohesive picture from the many fragments of information one may otherwise receive from newspapers and other sources are achieved seamlessly.
 If you are a lay reader with an interest in the environment, it will inspire you to turn this into a voting point (In the last chapters I almost started a petition on Change.org).

 Not a perfect book…

 I have three issues with the book.
 The first two may seem small; because it has to do with the unappealing title font type and the cover which does not nearly convey the gravity of the situation.